Backpacking Sleeping Bags for Cold Weather

 If you’re heading off somewhere cold, you’ll need a sleeping bag with a Season 3, 4, or even 5 rating.
 A good rule to bear in mind here is to opt for a sleeping bag that is warmer than you think you’ll need.
 It’s better to find you’re slightly too warm and take some clothes off or open ventilation zips than to find you’re too cold!

 If your location is somewhere with sub-zero temperatures, the extreme condition sleeping bags can offer up to -28 degrees rating.
 The “extreme” rating basically means “human survival temperature”.
 This doesn’t mean you’ll be warm or comfortable—just that you probably won’t die of hypothermia or get frostbite.
+Having a decent tent or shelter is a necesity in any kind of extreme conditions.

 While healthy humans have a body temperature of 37 degrees, there is a massive variation in how each individual “feels the cold”.
 This means it’s vital that you consider your body’s reaction to the cold when buying a sleeping bag.
 Don’t just rely on the rating on the bag—if you feel the cold, opt for a warmer bag.
 It is true that women feel the cold more than men, and can have a much lower body temperature at night, so women tend to need a warmer sleeping bag.
 It is far easier to unzip and cool off in a warm sleeping bag than it is to warm up in a sleeping bag that is not insulated enough to keep you warm in the first place.